MiDataInt/midataint.github.io/_docs/usage.md

 - <{{ "/mdi" | absolute_url }}>

+Alternatively, the Pipeline Runner app provides a graphical interface to construct, run, and monitor the status of pipelines jobs.
+The best way to use it is via the MDI Desktop via an SSH connection:

+- <{{ "/mdi-desktop-app" | absolute_url }}>

 ## Stage 2 Apps

-Once you have successfully loaded the MDI apps interface in your web browser, you simply need to load the data package created by an appropriate Stage 1 Pipeline, which always ends in **mdi.package.zip**.
+Once you have successfully loaded the MDI apps interface in a web browser, you simply load the data package created by an appropriate Stage 1 Pipeline, which always ends in **mdi.package.zip**.